m2ag-labs/m2ag-thing-installer/extras/gateway/README.md

 Generally, these guides assume ssl is the preferred option and will be geared to that.
 Access the gateway directly at 8080 if not using ssl.

-To install the gateway minimally on an exiting pi system use teh install_gateway.sh.
-Gives a little more flexibility, but will not have the auto update or other services that Mozilla image offers.
+To install the gateway minimally on an exiting pi system use the install_gateway.sh.
+This install gives a little more flexibility, but will not have the auto update or other services that Mozilla image offers.

 To install on a Raspbian image (assumes m2ag-builder is installed)